xdaichain/easy-staking-contracts/README.md

 *Note:* if user deposits more tokens to the already created deposit it will update (reset to current) the deposit date and accrue emission for the previous deposit amount.

+### Making a deposit

+In order to make a deposit, a user can call `deposit(uint256 _amount)` function of the `EasyStaking` contract or directly send STAKE tokens to the EasyStaking contract using `transfer` or `transferFrom` ERC20 function of the [STAKE token contract](https://etherscan.io/address/0x0Ae055097C6d159879521C384F1D2123D1f195e6).
+The contract will generate a unique ID of the new deposit and accept tokens.
+The `deposit(uint256 _amount)` function requires tokens to be approved by the user first (using `approve` ERC20 function of the STAKE token).

 ### Examples of accruing emission

 There are 2 parts of emission rate: